TeogopK/Playing-Cards-Object-Detection/README.md

 | [YOLOv8m_comb](./runs/YOLOv8m_comb)      | 100 real + 1,000 synthetic   | 100    | 50 minutes |
 | [YOLOv8m_tuned](./runs/YOLOv8m_tuned)     | 100 real images (fine-tuned) | 100    | 10 minutes |

-The best models are presented in the directory [final_models](./final_models).
-They are extracted from each models `train/weights/best.pt`.
+The best models are presented as pretrained files in the directory [final_models](./final_models).
+They are extracted from each models `train/weights/best.pt` to be used in the live demo application.

 ## Live demo application